本文へスキップします。

 Special annual leave program

-The TOKYO KEIKI Group has introduced a special annual leave program that allows employees to accumulate expired annual leave and use it in such situations as medical treatment for personal injury or illness, childcare, nursing care, or volunteer work.
+The TOKYO KEIKI Group has introduced a special annual leave program that allows employees to accumulate expired annual leave and use it in such situations as medical treatment for personal injury or illness (including infectious diseases), childcare, nursing care, or volunteer work.
 In fiscal 2023, the system was expanded to allow use for follow-up examinations as part of health checkups.
 This system supports employees in their health and balance between work and childcare or nursing care needs, as well as in performing community service, and is used by a large number of employees each year.

 Number of persons taking special annual leave

-* Special annual leave refers to leave days newly granted on October 1 in number equal to days of annual paid leave that had expired in the previous year.
+*Special annual leave refers to leave days newly granted on October 1 in number equal to days of annual paid leave that had expired in the previous year.
 Persons who have used at least one day of the year during the fiscal year are counted.

 Initiatives to prevent harassment